 - Fill out the requested information, then click Apply.

-Hide a folder
+How to hide a folder

 When you hide a folder or file in Windows, the folder or file does not appear in the directory list, unless the Don't show hidden files, folders, or drives setting is unchecked.